Leon-Sander/Local-Multimodal-AI-Chat/README.md

 # Local Multimodal AI Chat

 ## Changelog
+### 16.01.2024:
-   16.01.2024: Windows User semmed to have problems with the datetime format of the saved json chat historys, I changed the format in the ultis.py file to "%Y_%m_%d_%H_%M_%S", this should solve the issue.
-Feel free to change to your liking.
+- **Windows User DateTime Format Issue:** Windows users seemed to have problems with the datetime format of the saved JSON chat histories.
+I changed the format in the `ultis.py` file to `"%Y_%m_%d_%H_%M_%S"`, which should solve the issue.
+Feel free to change it to your liking.
-   Scrolling down in the chat annoyed me, the text input box and the latest message are at the top now.
+- **UI Adjustment for Chat Scrolling:** Scrolling down in the chat annoyed me, so the text input box and the latest message are at the top now.

+### 12.01.2024:
-   12.01.2024: After writing in the text field and pressing the send button, the llm would not generate a response.
-It happened because the clear_input_field callback from the button, changes the text field value to an empty string after saving the user question.
-But changing the text field value triggers the callback from the text field widget, and sets the user_question to an empty string again.
-Therefore the llm will not be called.
-As a workaround I added a check before changing the user_question value.
+- **Issue with Message Sending:** After writing in the text field and pressing the send button, the LLM would not generate a response.
+- **Cause of the Issue:** This happened because the `clear_input_field` callback from the button changes the text field value to an empty string after saving the user question.
+However, changing the text field value triggers the callback from the text field widget, setting the `user_question` to an empty string again.
+As a result, the LLM is not called.
+- **Implemented Workaround:** As a workaround, I added a check before changing the `user_question` value.

 ## Overview